UFC 327 odds, props, card: Prochazka vs. Ulberg picks, predictions from 10,000 computer simulations

 SportsLine's UFC projection model reveals its UFC 327 picks featuring Jiri Prochazka vs. Carlos Ulberg for Saturday's bout in Miami on Paramount+

 UFC 327 will be held in Miami on Saturday, with the fight card highlighted by a light heavyweight title match between second-ranked Jiri Prochazka and third-ranked Carlos Ulberg.
 Prochazka (32-5-1) is looking to extend his winning streak to three, while Ulberg (13-1) has won each of his last nine bouts.
 The main card begins at 9 p.m.
 ET on CBS and Paramount+ from the Kaseya Center.
-In the main event, Ulberg is the -112 favorite (risk $1152 to win $100) in the latest UFC 327 odds, while Prochazka is the -108 underdog.
+In the main event, Ulberg and Prochazka are both at -110 in the latest UFC 327 odds.

 Paramount+ is the only place to stream EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.